risavkarna/blog/ck85cqi1l0089zbs1bhjyawxd.md

 The aforementioned 'we' represents a growing collaboration.
 Manish and I have reached out to multiple organizations and individuals after he first shared his research.

 **[NAAMII](https://www.naamii.com.np/)**, an applied maths and AI based research non-profit, is the central body coordinating this entire effort.
-It has been instrumental in bringing together its network of experts in Nepal, US, UK and Switzerland and has effectively created the platform Nepal has lacked for a national and international scale collaboration in this area.
+It has been instrumental in bringing together its network of experts in Nepal, US, UK, and Switzerland and has effectively created the platform Nepal has lacked for a national and international scale collaboration in this area.

 Previously introduced [nep.work](https://risav.dev/introducing-nepwork-ck5294zz401bvmus1p2oskup0) group in EU/US along with our partner company in Nepal, [Meraki Corp](https://merakinepal.co/), is providing its advanced and secure data platform and coordinating with various current and potential data providers.